stoplightio/studio/docs/Design-and-Modeling/03-http-endpoints.md

 There are two different methods for generating a CRUD model:

-- Using the JSON Schema **editor**, which allows you to create data structures in an easy-to-use, graphical format
+- Using the JSON Schema **editor**, which allows you to create data structures in an easy-to-use, graphical format.

-- Using the **Raw Schema** editor, if you would prefer to modify the data structure with raw JSON
+- Using the **Raw Schema** editor, if you would prefer to modify the data structure with raw JSON Schema.

 While each method can be used individually, you will most likely find yourself using a combination of both methods while drafting API endpoints, models, and